 UPMIFA, as enacted by the state of Illinois, applies to Y-USA's donor-restricted endowment funds.
 As required by UPMIFA, Y-USA accounts for endowment net assets by preserving the fair value of the original gift as of the gift date of the donor-restricted endowment fund absent explicit donor stipulations to the contrary.
-As a result, Y-USA classifies as permanently restricted net assets (1) the original value of gifts donated to the permanent endowment, (2) the original value of subsequent gifts to the permanent endowment and (3) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
-The remaining portion of the donor-restricted endowment fund that is not classified in permanently restricted net assets is classified as temporarily restricted net assets, either in accordance with donor stipulations or an implied time restriction, until those amounts are appropriated for expenditure by management for the donor-stipulated purpose.
+As a result, Y-USA classifies within net assets with donor restrictions (1) the original value of gifts donated to the permanent endowment, (2) the original value of subsequent gifts to the permanent endowment and (3) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+The remaining portion of the donor-restricted endowment fund that is not classified within net assets with donor restrictions is classified either in accordance with donor stipulations or an implied time restriction, until those amounts are appropriated for expenditure by management for the donor-stipulated purpose.
 Y-USA considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds: